 Huawei's first foldable 5G smartphone is here.
 The new Huawei Mate X was formally announced at a pre-MWC conference in Barcelona.
-The Huawei phone has two OLED FullView Display panels on the outer body that help transform the hardware into an 8-inch tablet.
+The Huawei phone has an OLED FullView Display panel on the outer body that helps transform the hardware into an 8-inch tablet.
 Huawei has also provided a two-in-one camera that is powered by Leica optics.
 Additionally, the Huawei Mate X comes with 5G support to deliver high-speed data access with low latency -- powered by HiSilicon Kirin 980 SoC.
 The new model notably competes with the Samsung Galaxy Fold that debuted earlier this week with an Infinity Flex Display.
 Huawei offers a Falcon Wing Design and a FullView Display experience -- without a display notch -- to counter the Samsung model.
 Apart from these two manufacturers, Xiaomi, Oppo, and others are also said to be working on foldable phones.

 The Huawei Mate X price globally has been set at EUR 2,299 (roughly Rs.
 2,09,400) for the 8GB RAM/ 512GB storage variant.
 The smartphone will go on sale from the middle of 2019.
 It comes in a single Interstellar Blue colour option initially.
 Huawei has also brought a Full Protection Case that protects the phone to some extent.

 The dual-SIM (Nano) Huawei Mate X runs Android 9 Pie on top of EMUI 9.1.1 and features a single FullView Display panel that folds in 6.6-inch and 6.38-inch sizes and brings an 8-inch OLED FullView Display panel when unfolded -- without any display notch.
 The device, when folded, offers a 6.6-inch display experience at the front with a pixel count of 1148x2480 pixels and 19.5:9 aspect ratio.